audrey06lee05/maze-generator/README.md

 #### 9️⃣ Event Listener for the "Generate" Button and Generator Function
 I set up an event listener for the "Generate" button.
 The generator function creates a new maze, initializes its contents, ensures it is solvable, and renders it on the canvas.
 The button click triggers this process, allowing users to generate new mazes dynamically.

+## 💡 Reflection
+This project is the most complex algorithmic-related endeavor I've ever undertaken.
+I faced significant challenges in finding the right method to randomly draw the maze walls while ensuring the maze remained solvable.
+Although I had learned about breadth-first search conceptually, it took considerable effort to implement it effectively.
+One of the biggest takeaways from this experience was learning a new algorithm—recursive division.
+This method greatly streamlined the process by efficiently dividing the maze, saving substantial time compared to accessing it pixel by pixel.